-- Summary: Are alcoholic beverages permissible for a Christian?
+- Summary: Can a Christian drink alcohol?
+More importantly, should he/she?
 What about moderate social drinking for Christians?
 We will see that there is a position which is merely "permissible" and an entirely different, superior one that the Bible calls "beneficial" and "constructive".
 Your conclusions about those two positions will help you take your personal stand on the ages-old question: Should Christians drink alcohol?

 1 Corinthians 10:31-33 So whether you eat or drink or whatever you do, do it all for the glory of God.
 Do not cause anyone to stumble, whether Jews, Greeks or the church of God — even as I try to please everybody in every way.
 For I am not seeking my own good but the good of many, so that they may be saved.

 - •• This Bible study is designed to show from a Scriptural standpoint that the superior decision for Christians is to choose not to drink intoxicating beverages.
 For the purpose of discussion, I will concentrate on the biblical references to wine.